A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

 \begin{definition}[$\VNP$] A family of polynomials $f=(f_n)$ is said to be in $\VNP$ over the field $\F$ if there exist functions $k,\ell,m:\N \to \N$ all polynomially bounded, and a polynomial family $g=(g_n) \in \VP$ with $g_n \in \F[x_1,\ldots,x_{k(n)},y_1,\ldots,y_{m(n)}]$ such that for all $n$,

 \end{definition}

 The polynomial family $g$ is often referred to as the family of \emph{verifier} polynomials, and the variables $y_1,\ldots,y_{m(n)}$ are called \emph{witness} variables.
-This is analogous to the boolean class $\NP$ which contains functions $f(x_1,\ldots,x_n)$ that can be written as a logical OR of a verifier function $g(x_1,\ldots,x_n,y_1,\ldots,y_m)$, $m=\poly(n)$ over all boolean assignments to the witness variables $y_1,\ldots,y_m$.
-The OR is replaced by a sum in $\VNP$, making it perhaps closer to $\#\P$, the counting version of $\NP$.
+This is analogous to the Boolean class $\NP$ which contains functions $f(x_1,\ldots,x_n)$ that can be written as a logical OR of a verifier function $g(x_1,\ldots,x_n,y_1,\ldots,y_m)$, $m=\poly(n)$, over all Boolean assignments to the witness variables $y_1,\ldots,y_m$.
+The OR in $\NP$ is replaced by a summation in the definition of $\VNP$.
+This structural shift aligns $\VNP$ naturally with $\#\P$, the complexity class that counts the number of accepting paths of a nondeterministic Turing machine, rather than merely asking if one exists.
+This analogy is made rigorous by Valiant's seminal results, which established that permanent polynomial is complete for $\VNP$ \cite{Val1979}, and is also $\#\P$-complete \cite{ValPerm1979} in the Boolean setting.

 Clearly, $\VP \subseteq \VNP$.
-Motivated by Kaltofen’s results on the factors of $\VP$, Bürgisser~\cite[Conjecture~2.1]{Bur2000} conjectured that $\VNP$ is closed under factorization as well.
-Chou, Kumar and Solomon~\cite[Theorem 2.9]{CKS2019} showed that \Burgisser's conjecture is in fact true when the field has characteristic $0$.
+Motivated by Kaltofen’s results on the factors of $\VP$, Bürgisser~\cite[Conjecture~2.1]{Bur2000} conjectured that $\VNP$ is closed under factorisation as well.
+Chou, Kumar, and Solomon~\cite[Theorem 2.9]{CKS2019} showed that \Burgisser's conjecture is in fact true when the field has characteristic $0$.
 The key ideas were based on a related but different factoring tool that we are going to discuss in the upcoming section.

 Further, Bhargav, Dwivedi, and Saxena~\cite[Theorem~1.6]{BDS2024} proved that the factor closure holds over finite fields as well, using Hensel lifting in combination with Valiant's criterion (and its converse) for \emph{low-degree} polynomials to be in $\VNP$ (cf.~\cite[Proposition~2.20]{Bur2000}).
-We denote by $\inangle{a}$ the boolean encoding of any mathematical object $a$.
+We denote by $\inangle{\gamma}$ the Boolean encoding of any mathematical object $\gamma$.

 \begin{proposition}[Valiant's Criterion] Consider a polynomial family $f=(f_n)$ with the number of variables and degree of $f_n$ bounded by $\poly(n)$.
 Suppose $f_n = \sum_{\vece} c_{\vece} \vecx^\vece$.
 If for every $n$, there exists a function $\phi_n \in \sPbyPoly$ such that given any exponent vector $\vece$, we have $\phi_n(\inangle{\vece}) = \inangle{c_{\vece}}$, then $f \in \VNP$. \end{proposition}